 In nature, roots grow in response to water gradients, and most of the gradients are vertical (Russell, 1977).
-We developed an improved sand system for vertical orientation hydrotropism (SSV), with water content gradients (ranging from 0.6% to 3.4%) established parallel to the direction of gravity after 9 days of hydrostimulation (Fig. 3E-G).
-Furthermore, in time-course experiments, we found that the water content gradients were established as early as 5 days after the start of hydrostimulation (Supplementary Table S2).
+We developed an improved sand system for vertical orientation hydrotropism (SSV), with water content gradients (ranging from 0.6% to 3.4%) established parallel to the direction of gravity after 9 d of hydrostimulation (Fig. 3E-G).
+Furthermore, in time-course experiments, we found that the water content gradients were established as early as 5 d after the start of hydrostimulation (see Supplementary Table S2).
 The results further confirmed that this experimental system accurately simulated vertical water content gradients.
 Therefore, we used this growth system to investigate the hydrotropic response of Arabidopsis roots in the vertical orientation.
-We found that the 5-day hydrostimulation significantly enhanced primary root elongation (Supplementary Fig. S5), and this was closely associated with a steeper water potential gradient (Supplementary Table S2).
-To investigate if the positive hydrotropic response of roots occurred only in the sand or also in soil microcosms, we quantified the growth of wild-type primary roots in a vertical soil culture system.
-In this setup, the soil maintained a consistently high water content (were ~36%) in all zones for 9 days (Supplementary Table S3).
-Compared to control roots, the primary root length of wild-type seedlings was significantly higher in the soil (Supplementary Fig. 6).
-Because the sand system induced a steeper water potential gradient than real soil (5.7-fold vs. 1.3-fold gradient; Supplementary Table S2 and Supplementary Table S3), and the sand system was easily adjustable, we used it in subsequent experiments.
+We found that the 5 d hydrostimulation significantly enhanced primary root elongation (Supplementary Fig. S5), and this was closely associated with a steeper water potential gradient (Supplementary Table S2).
+To investigate if the positive hydrotropic response of roots occurred only in the sand or also in soil microcosms, we quantified the growth of WT primary roots in a vertical soil culture system.
+In this set-up, the soil maintained a consistently high water content (~36%) in all zones for 9 d (Supplementary Table S3).
+Compared with control roots, the primary root length of WT seedlings was significantly higher in the soil (Supplementary Fig. S6).
+Because the sand system induced a steeper water potential gradient than real soil (5.7fold versus 1.3-fold gradient; Supplementary Tables S2, S3), and the sand system was easily adjustable, we used it in subsequent experiments.

 Under hydrostimulation, the roots of the Ws and Ler Arabidopsis ecotypes exhibited a significantly higher hydrotropic elongation than the respective controls, indicating that the positive hydrotropic response is a general phenomenon across various genetic backgrounds (Fig. 3H; Supplementary Fig. S7A).
-Moreover, tomato roots showed a similar vertical hydrotropic response under hydrostimulation (Supplementary Fig. S7B, C).
-In the agar-glycerol system, ahr1 mutants showed significantly higher primary root elongation than wild-type plants (Fig. 2G); in contrast, in the sand system, primary root elongation in ahr1 mutants was similar to that in wild-type (Fig. 3H).
-Hydrostimulation also inhibited the growth of wild-type roots in the agar-glycerol system caused severe osmotic stress.
+Moreover, tomato roots showed a similar vertical hydrotropic response under hydrostimulation (see Supplementary Fig. S7B, C).
+In the agar-glycerol system, the ahr1 mutant showed significantly higher primary root elongation than WT plants (Fig. 2G); in contrast, in the sand system, primary root elongation in the ahr1 mutant was similar to that in WT (Fig. 3H).
+Hydrostimulation also inhibited the growth of WT roots in the agar-glycerol system (Fig. 2G), suggesting that the osmolyte glycerol contained in the agar-glycerol system caused severe osmotic stress.
 Taken together, these results suggest that the increased primary root elongation is the consequence of an enhanced hydrotropic response because roots continued to grow towards the high-water zone; the sand system may offer a more natural system to study hydrotropism in a vertical orientation.

-Hydrostimulation regulates the expression of auxin- and amyloplast-related genes in miz1 plants
+Hydrostimulation regulates the expression of auxinand amyloplast-related genes in miz1 plants